 - Advocates for related animal-assisted therapy services such as organizations focused on providing service dogs.

-Please submit information about your business, and/or questions to katzr@PetTherapyAdvisers.com and indicate in the subject line,“Pet Service Collaborator.”
+Please submit information about your business to firstname.lastname@example.org, indicating in the subject line, “Pet Service Collaborator.”

 When live conferences and exhibiting resumes, or even during your virtual events, consider bringing a specially trained therapy dog to your booth.

 One of our clients on the benefit of having a therapy dog during their exhibiting:

 La Quinta, CA 91356

 I wanted to let you know how effective you and your therapy dog was exhibiting at the MGMA 2019 conference at Anaheim Convention Center recently.

 My staff and I were amazed and how Rudy attracted so many attendees to our trade show booth and how our prospects were in the proper mindset (joyful, smiling, and receptive) to hear what we had to offer to show attendees.

 Rudy’s presence was far more effective in stopping conference attendees from walking by our booth than any other methods we used in the past—so effective that competing sales managers came by to find out why so many attendees were talking to us.